-Hi I got a photo enforced ticket in Washington state I have been unemployed how can I get out of it
+Hi I got a photo enforced ticket in Washington state I no longer own the vehicle in the ticket can get out of the ticket

 The issue is whether at the time of the alleged violation you owned the vehicle and were driving the vehicle.